This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 $ objdump -d src2.o | c++filt

-As you can see, both source files retain their own instances of the add function.
-Now, let’s link them into an executable:
+As you can see, these two source files each retain an instance of the add function.
+Then we link them into an executable file.

 $ g++ main.o src1.o src2.o -o main.exe